Star singers: Central Europe

-In Germany, the Czech Republic, and Austria the Epiphany singing is performed at or close to Epiphany (6 January) and has developed into a nationwide custom, where the children of both sexes call on every door and are given sweets and money for charity projects - mostly in aid of poorer children in other countries.
+In Germany, the Czech Republic, and Austria, Epiphany singing is performed at or close to Epiphany (6 January) and has developed into a nationwide custom, where the children of both sexes call on every door and are given sweets and money for charity projects - mostly in aid of poorer children in other countries.

-A tradition in most of Central Europe involves writing a blessing above the main door of the home.
-For instance if the year is 2014, it would be "20 * C + M + B + 14".
-The initials refer to the Latin phrase "Christus mansionem benedicat" (= May Christ bless this house); folkloristically the letters are often interpreted as the names of the Three Wise Men (Caspar, Melchior, Balthasar).
+A tradition in much of Central Europe involves writing a blessing above the main door of the home, which incorporates the letters C, M, and B and the current year: for example in the year 2014 it would have been "20 ✝ C ✝ M ✝ B ✝ 14".
+The initials refer to the Latin phrase Christus mansionem benedicat ("May Christ bless this house"); folkloristically the letters are often interpreted as the names of the Three Wise Men (Caspar, Melchior, Balthasar).
 In Catholic parts of Germany and in Austria, this is done by the Sternsinger (literally "Star singers").
 After having sung their songs, recited a poem, and collected donations for children in poorer parts of the world, they will chalk the blessing on the top of the door frame or place a sticker with the blessing.